nativescript-vue/nativescript-vue.org/content/docs/en/elements/dialogs/action.md

 contributors: [MisterBrownRSA, rigor789, ikoevska]
 ---

-The `action()` shows a list of selectable options and a cancellation button.
+The `action()` method shows a list of selectable options and a cancellation button.
 Use it to let the user choose between options or dismiss the selection.

 The method is part of the [`dialogs`](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_) module.
 See also: [Dialogs](https://docs.nativescript.org/ui/dialogs).
 ---